 Why you should visit Kraków at Christmas

-Krakow is a great city at any time of year, but it is a fabulous choice for a Christmas getaway.
+Krakow is a great city at any time of year, but Christmas in Kraków is something special.

 The city looks super festive, especially with Kraków’s Christmas market.
 If you are lucky, like I was, there will even by a gentle dusting of snow.